-Cohen & Company, Ltd., 1350 Euclid Ave., Suite 800, Cleveland, OH 44115, serves as the Fund's independent registered public accounting firm is responsible for auditing the annual financial statements of the Fund.
+Cohen & Company, Ltd., 1350 Euclid Ave., Suite 800, Cleveland, Ohio 44115, serves as the Fund's independent registered public accounting firm.
+The independent registered public accounting firm is responsible for auditing the annual financial statements of the Fund.

 OTHER INFORMATION